 These Seasoned Pretzels are a super easy, irresistible snack that is flavored with lemon pepper, garlic powder, dill weed, and dry ranch salad dressing mix.
-They're a fun treat to bring to any gathering or for just simply enjoying while you binge-watch your favorite TV show!
+They're a fun treat to bring to any gathering or simply enjoy while you binge-watch your favorite TV show!

 Why You Need to Make This Seasoned Pretzels Recipe!